ROCm/HIP/docs/how-to/performance_guidelines.rst

 *******************************************************************************

-The AMD HIP Performance Guidelines are a set of best practices designed to help developers optimize the performance of AMD GPUs.
-They cover established parallelization and optimization techniques, coding metaphors, and idioms that can greatly simplify programming for HIP-capable GPU architectures.
+The AMD HIP Performance Guidelines are a set of best practices designed to help developers optimize the performance of their codes for AMD GPUs.
+They cover established parallelization and optimization techniques that can greatly improving performance for HIP-capable GPU architectures.

 By following four main cornerstones, we can exploit the performance optimization potential of HIP.

 - parallel execution
-- memory usage optimization
+- memory bandwidth usage optimization
 - optimization for maximum throughput
 - minimizing memory thrashing